 What Does GoDaddy Do?

-Web presence: Website builder, online store builder, and web security products.
+- Web presence: Website builder, digital marketing, online store builder, and web security products.

 Growth through acquisitions